ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center_api/budgetserviceinterface.md

 # BudgetServiceInterface

-## Introduction

-The purpose of this interface is to predefine methods to handle the user budget.
+`BudgetServiceInterface` predefines methods to handle the user budget.

-## BudgetServiceInterface
+## isBudgetExceeded

-### public function isBudgetExceeded($amount, $userId);

-This function checks if the budget for user (by user id) is exceeded.
+This method checks if the budget for user (by user ID) is exceeded.
-Throws BudgetExceededException if user budget was exceeded.
+Throws `BudgetExceededException` if user budget is exceeded.

-### public function getBudgetDetails($userId);
+## getBudgetDetails

-Returns a list with user budgets.
+Returns a list with user budgets, for example:
-Example:

 ```
 array(